The Rotary Club of Maryport, was formed shortly after the close of the 2nd World War, and met for the first time on 10th January, 1946.

 We do all this with local support as we raise cash from ourselves and the community and we thank you for that support.

-Anybody interested in joining this well established organisation is encouraged to make enquiries of Rotarians or the Secretary, care of the Waverley Hotel, Maryport or during the current pandemic look at our Facebook page for further details.
+Anybody interested in joining this well-established organisation is encouraged to make enquiries of Rotarians or the Secretary, care of the Waverley Hotel, Maryport or during the current pandemic look at our Facebook page for further details.